dltxio/proxy.idem.com.au/README.md

 ### Dependency Management

--   Dependencies vs dev-dependencies - if it's not used at run-time then add as a dev-dependency
+-   Dependencies vs dev-dependencies - if it's not used at run-time then add as a dev-dependency.
 -   Major vs minor version upgrades - don't upgrade major versions unless you know what you're doing.
-There are often breaking changes
+There are often breaking changes.

 ## Commands